 This site has been a great tool in my personal finance arsenal and is my go-to resource for tracking my investments across all of my investment accounts.
-I track my individual stock holdings, Roth IRA, Rollover IRA, special investment accounts, and employer 401(k) account through Personal Capital, and it has been useful and has saved me a bunch of money.
+I track my individual stock holdings, Roth IRA, Rollover IRA, special investment accounts, and employer 401(k) account through Empower, and it has been useful and really helped me save money.

-I used the investment analysis tools at Personal Capital to bring my portfolio in-line with my goals and save over $300 per year on mutual fund fees.
-If you have $25,000 or more in cash and investments, you will also qualify for a free consulting session with a Personal Capital advisor.
-Personal Capital is free, but if you choose to hire your advisor to manage your investments for you, there is a fee based on your portfolio size.
+I used the investment analysis tools at Empower to bring my portfolio in line with my goals and save over $300 per year on mutual fund fees.
+If you have $100,000 or more in cash and investments, you will also qualify for a free investment consulting session with an Empower advisor.
+Empower's financial tools are free regardless, but if you opt for financial advising on managing your investments, there is a fee based on your portfolio size.

 Detailed Comparison: Mint Alternative: Personal Capital »

 Lunch Money is a newer app from a solo developer.
-She has done an awesome job building a tool for those who are doing well with their money and want more insights and control.
+She has done an awesome job building a tool for those who are doing well with their money and want better financial planning skills.
 It isn't quite as robust as Mint, but everything I tried worked flawlessly with Lunch Money, which I can't say about the larger competitor.
 The site has an active roadmap with new features added regularly.
 To learn more about Lunch Money you can check out the podcast interview with its founder on Indie Hackers.

-Lunch Money is focused primarily on tracking your budget categories.
+Lunch Money helps you categorize your budget and track cash flow.
 It works well for both the United States and international users in foreign currencies.
 It also supports tracking cryptocurrency accounts and wallets, something most competitors have yet to touch.
 I've been using it myself for a little bit, and have been very impressed.
 The biggest downside is that it isn't free.
 It costs $10 per month or $100 per year, but there are no advertisements and your information is never sold.
 Some may call that a small cost for better privacy.

 Power Wallet aggregates your finances in one view, and helps you track all of your financial account data in one central place.
 The site has a big focus on adding budgets by spending category and tracking your spending habits against your budget automatically.